“I lost fifteen pounds already.” Says the girl who’s only four… and my daughter.

 Nothing is necessarily wrong with these statements.
 It’s me, the interpreter of these statements that has lost direction and been led astray.
 I can’t compare myself to someone else’s Facebook or Twitter feed.
 That’s their journey and their direction.

+I don’t like to look at myself in front of a full length mirror.
+The anxiety from doing so is compounded when I’m stripped down to my underwear.
 I have stretchmarks galore and my belly which once housed children, on two separate occasions, kind of looks like an ass (sorry about the language but I have no other way to describe it).
 That’s my body.
+That is what I see every single day.
 That’s me… or is it?

 When I gave birth to my daughter, I knew immediately that she was a beautiful gift from God and I also knew that’s the way I wanted her to see herself.
 So why do I desire that for her but I can’t do it for myself?